This post is also available in: Español (Spanish)

 We reached out to Redwood Ventures to find out more about this new deal, and here’s what they told us.

 The AI-powered startup that predicts driver behavior raised its first series from various investors.
 Redwood Ventures set the terms for the investment, though it was led by an undisclosed Family Office.
-Other individual angel investors also contributed.
+The renowned accelerator, 500 Startups Latam, and other individual angel investors also contributed.

 “We are confident that Crabi will be the leader in digital innovation in car insurance in Mexico and the world.
 This industry is ready for a change and we are excited to invest in a team that has the experience, vision and drive to offer best results.
 We hope to grow together with Crabi and help them expand their presence in Mexico,” said Ian Paul Otero, General Partner of Guadalajara’s fund, Redwood Ventures.